E-waste is the fastest growing solid waste stream. Each year more and more electronics are bought, used, and discarded.

 However, there’s no definition for e-waste so whether or not appliances are technically e-waste is yet to be determined.
 I’m very interested to see how the definition of e-waste develops as we advance with technology or IoT (Internet of things).

-The thing about e-waste is that it should NEVER be put in the landfill.
+If your devices weren’t good enough to sell, remember: e-waste should NEVER be put in the landfill.

 E-waste contains toxic and hazardous materials like mercury, lead, cadmium, beryllium, chromium and chemical flame retardants which are particularly dangerous when leached into our soil and water.